BartoszBezyk/Customer-Profitability-and-Inventory-Optimization-AnalysisS-QL/README.md

 - New Zealand: New Zealand's total profit is $189,506.58 from 4 customers, averaging $47,376.65 per customer.

 Other notable countries include the UK, Italy, Finland, Singapore, and Denmark, each contributing to the overall profitability with varying customer numbers and average profits.

+Table Relations
+- products and orderdetails are linked through productCode.
+- products and productlines are linked through productLine.
+- orders and orderdetails are linked through orderNumber.
+- customers and orders are linked through customerNumber.
+- customers and payments are linked through customerNumber.
+- customers and employees are linked through employeeNumber or salesRepEmployeeNumber.
+- employees table self-references for attributes employeeNumber and reportsTo.
+- employees and offices are linked through officeCode.